confidential-computing/governance/TAC/Meetings/2022/2022-05-05/CCC_TAC_Minutes-2022-05-05.md

  ***ACTION*** mentors to reach out to the project for getting the maintainers involved

- * NV - Enarx has benefited form hiring a person, looking at hiring an intern, supports a LF person managing GitHub CI/CD
+ * NV - Enarx has benefited from hiring a person, looking at hiring an intern, supports an LF person managing GitHub CI/CD

 ### Outreach update